You will notice

 well: he simply did not have any reserves left to draw on.
 By the time

-Tanya died, she weighed three pounds.
+Tanya died, she weighed three pounds (her healthy weight was six pounds),

 Sudden Weight